goodcodebadcode/blog/content/about.md

 I learnt my trade as a software developer in the mid 2000’s with Classic ASP, although I spent a large part of my time in the early days writing code in Visual Basic.

+As a technical architect, my main focus has been to understand how to design, build and deploy software systems, to maximise the value development teams can deliver.

+In doing this I've looked to understand the patterns of good software architecture, and also the processes that support good software design.
+I've become a big fan of lean and agile methodologies and the resulting focus on evolutionary software architecture.

 ## Good Code vs Bad Code

 This is an image from the [Robert C. Martin](https://en.wikipedia.org/wiki/Robert_C._Martin) book [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) and is used to illustrate a common problem experienced by teams and companies alike.